-- Activate the View/Edit window, and using the left mouse button, select an existing field that is going to print on the page.
-Click on Tool - Append field from the main menu. - 2.
+- 1. Activate the View/Edit window, and using the left mouse button, select an existing field that is going to print on the page.
+Click on Tool Append field from the main menu. - 2.
 You will be presented with the Field Properties dialog.
 Click on the Fixed text tab.
-Click on the Fixed text box and enter the text string for the field.
-(It is no longer necessary to enter the text string length). - 3.
+Click on the Fixed text box and enter the text string for the field. - 3.
 Click on the Font 1 tab and make the desired selections.
 Select OK. - 4.
 This will take you back to the View/Edit window with the positioning cross hairs displayed.
 Use your left mouse button to place the constant text where you wish.
 It will now print any time the page format is activated.